Is Business School Worth It? We Invited One Lucky Prospective Student to Find Out

 Show Me the Money

 If the primary goal of earning an MBA for people is an increase in salary, followed by obtaining a promotion, then how do participants fare?
 The numbers indicate that they fare pretty well!
 A staggering 77% of MBA grads we surveyed reported an increase in pay, a promotion, or both.
-And, the method of program delivery was online students fared better when it comes to advancement, with 84% receiving a raise, a promotion, or both compared to 69% of traditional MBA students who take classes on ground.
+And, online students fared better when it comes to advancement, with 84% receiving a raise, a promotion, or both compared to 69% of traditional MBA students who take classes on-ground.

 Judith Silverman Hodara, Co-founder and Director of Fortuna Admissions and former Head of Admissions at Wharton School, has built a career helping students gain admission into the top business schools in the country—including Harvard Business School, Stanford, Chicago Booth and more.
 She says, in her experience, students definitely reap the benefits of an MBA.
 “Students who graduate from MBA programs are primed for success in the workplace.
 I rarely hear stories of students graduating with an MBA and not earning a raise, getting a promotion, or landing a job they otherwise would not have been able to get.”